-Whether you're exploring France in an Alfa or cruising Route 66 in a Camaro, if you decide to rent a vehicle abroad, there are loads of different laws and regulations that you should be aware of.
+Whether you're exploring Italy in an Alfa or cruising Route 66 in a Camaro, if you decide to rent a vehicle abroad, there are loads of different laws and regulations that you should be aware of.
 In this handy guide, we'll steer you in the right direction and help you avoid any potential potholes when securing the keys to your foreign wheels.

 When preparing for a holiday, you wouldn't book your flights, transfers or accommodation at the very last minute, so why should your hire car be any different?
 By planning ahead, you'll be surprised at just how much money you could save, while simple online solutions will avoid any nasty queues or language barriers that await at almost every airport.